SteveEdson/netlify-plugin-nuxt-cache/README.md

 ## How much of a difference does this plugin make in build times?

 Each Gatsby site is different, so build times vary widely between them, but one common slowdown in Gatsby builds is processing and transforming images.
-Gatsby is smart enough to check if these transformations have already been done and skip them, but in order to get that benefit in a build pipeline (e.g. Netlify) the `public` and `.cache` directories need to be preserved between builds.
+Gatsby is smart enough to check if these transformations have already been done and skip them, but in order to get that benefit in a build pipeline (e.g. Netlify) the `dist` and `.cache` directories need to be preserved between builds.
 That’s what this plugin does!

 |                                                            | No Cache                                                                                                | Cache                                                                                                   | Savings |
 |------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|---------|